Walking with the Weather

-The weather on Lundy Island is a fascinating and integral part of daily life for its inhabitants.
+The weather on Lundy is a fascinating and integral part of daily life for its resident inhabitants.
 The unique weather patterns play a significant role in shaping the activities of those living on the island.
-For instance, for avid walkers like me, the weather is the ultimate decider of where the day’s journey will take us.
-When strong westerly gales are blowing, it’s prudent to avoid the west side of the island and instead, head towards the sheltered east.
-It’s during these times that I often encounter wild animals seeking refuge from the harsh winds.
-On the other hand, when a chilly northeasterly wind blows, my path naturally leads me southwestward, perhaps to Benjamin’s chair or just above the Limekiln.
-Each type of weather brings its own unique charm to the island, shaping the outdoor experiences and encounters that I and many others have.
+For avid walkers like me, the weather is the ultimate decider.
+It determines where the day’s journey will take me.
+When strong westerly gales are blowing, avoiding the west side of the island is wise.
+Instead, it’s best to head towards the sheltered east.
+It’s during these times that I often meet wild animals.
+I meet ponies, highland cows, and Sika deer.
+They are all seeking refuge from the harsh winds.
+When a chilly northeasterly wind blows, I find myself heading southwestward.
+I go to Benjamin’s chair or just above the Lime kiln.
+Each type of weather has its own unique charm.
+It shapes the outdoor experiences and encounters that I and many others have.

 Wind and Rain

-Like much of the UK, the weather on Lundy is unpredictable and constantly shifting, whether it’s the relentless winds, the dramatic cloud formations, or the sudden shifts between sunshine and rain, the weather on Lundy is an integral part of the island’s character and charm,.
+Like much of the UK, the weather on Lundy is unpredictable and constantly shifting.
+The relentless winds and dramatic cloud formations define the island’s character.
+Sudden shifts between sunshine and rain add to its charm.
 It shapes the experiences of those who venture out to explore its rugged landscapes and coastal beauty.
-Located between the Bristol Channel and the Atlantic Ocean is a defining aspect of life on Lundy, embodying the concept of ‘living in the landscape’ as eloquently expressed by Gros (2023).
+Lundy is defined by its location between the Bristol Channel and the Atlantic Ocean.
+This embodies the concept of ‘living in the landscape’ as eloquently expressed by Gross (2023).

 Living in the Island landscape makes you extremely tuned in to the weather.
-You have the unique ability to observe the weather approaching, before it actually arrives.
-You develop the ability to anticipate the weather beyond the visible horizon.
+You have the unique ability to notice the weather approaching, before it actually arrives.
+You develop the ability to predict the weather beyond the visible horizon.
 The Wind at some points in the year is just unforgiving, each day can be windy for weeks on end.
-When out walking the wind hits you full on, you might be the only object it has come across, since its journey from out in the Altantic.
-It not only chills your face and creates a tingling sensation in your teeth but Its sheer force is potent enough to knock you off your feet, a constant reminder of the raw power of nature.
+When out walking, the wind hits you full on.
+You are the only object it has come across since its journey from out in the Atlantic.
+It chills your face and creates a tingling sensation in your teeth.
+Its sheer force is potent enough to knock you off your feet.
+This is a constant reminder of the raw power of nature.

 Cloud Formations

 The sight of the clouds creating an amazing palette with nature’s elements never fails to inspire awe and wonder.
 These intricate formations are the very scenes that famous artists throughout history have been drawn to capture on canvas.
-Artists such as John Constable, Claude Monet, Vincent van Gogh would undoubtedly have been captivated by the opportunity to paint on Lundy.
-The interplay of light and shadow, the ever-shifting shapes and hues, would have provided an endless source of inspiration for these artists.
+John Constable, Claude Monet, and Vincent van Gogh would have been captivated by the chance to paint on Lundy.
+This chance would have sparked their creativity.
+The interplay of light and shadow provided endless inspiration.
+The ever-shifting shapes and hues were another boundless inspiration for these artists.

 Sunrise and Sunset

-First Light creates some beautiful sunrises on Lundy, with a clear view to the East you can see the sun rise behind the mainland.
-The island itself starts to wake up and once the sun has risen it becomes covered with a warm glow as the new day breaks.
+First Light creates some beautiful sunrises on Lundy.
+With a clear view to the East, you can see the sun rise behind the mainland.
+The island itself starts to wake up.
+Once the sun has risen, it becomes covered with a warm glow as the new day breaks.

-As the day transitions into twilight, the colors in the sky transform, creating a magnificent backdrop for any observer, and for artists, an endless source of inspiration.
+As the day transitions into twilight, the sky’s colors transform.
+This creates a magnificent backdrop for any observer.
+For artists, it is an endless source of inspiration.
 The vibrant colors of the sunset make it feel that the island is on fire.
-Artists such as Caspar David Friedrich, Albert Bierstadt and and my favourite painter J.M.W.
-Turner have all captured sunsets in their paintings, I would have loved to see what they would have made of a Lundy Sunset.
+Artists like Caspar David Friedrich, Albert Bierstadt and my favorite painter J.M.W.
+Turner have all captured sunsets in their paintings.
+I would have loved to see what they would have made of a Lundy Sunset.

 Sunset from Lower Aero-Generator Field